lhcb/starterkit-lessons/first-analysis-steps/prerequisites.md

  4. Check that X11 forwarding works by typing `xeyes` on lxplus.
 A set of eyes following your mouse should appear on your screen.
 Press `Ctrl-C` to exit.
+    >If you're not connected to the CERN network at CERN, do not worry if the X11 forwarding is slow--this is normal.

 If you can successfully execute all of the above steps, you are ready to go for the workshop!